cburgess4049/Budgeting-App/README.md

 # Budgeting App
- A simple web based budgeting app
+ A simple web based budgeting app that keeps track of expenses, income, and avilable budget